raiResham/Puzzle-Solver/README.md

 # PuzzleSolver
 - Solves 4 by 3 puzzle.
-- Solves upto the depth limit of 10.
+- Default search depth limit is set to 10.

+## Goal State